programminghistorian/ph-submissions/lessons/exploring-and-analyzing-network-data-with-python.md

 ## Our example: the Society of Friends

 Before there were Facebook friends, there was the Society of Friends, known as the Quakers.
 Founded in England in the mid-seventeenth century, the Quakers were Protestant Christians who dissented from the official Church of England and promoted broad religious toleration, preferring Christians' supposed "inner light" and consciences to state-enforced orthodoxy.
-Quakers' numbers grew rapidly in the mid- to late-seventeenth century and their members spread through the British Isles, Europe, and the New World colonies.
+Quakers' numbers grew rapidly in the mid- to late-seventeenth century and their members spread through the British Isles, Europe, and the New World colonies---especially Pennsylvania, founded by Quaker leader William Penn and the home of your four authors.

-Since scholars have long linked Quakers' growth and endurance to the effectiveness of their networks, the data used in this tutorial is a list of names and relationships among the earliest seventeenth-century Quakers, derived from the *[Oxford Dictionary of National Biography](http://www.oxforddnb.com)* and from the ongoing work of the *[Six Degrees of Francis Bacon](www.sixdegreesoffrancisbacon.com)* project, which is reconstructing the social networks of early modern Britain (1500-1700).
+Since scholars have long linked Quakers' growth and endurance to the effectiveness of their networks, the data used in this tutorial is a list of names and relationships among the earliest seventeenth-century Quakers.
+This dataset is derived from the *[Oxford Dictionary of National Biography](http://www.oxforddnb.com)* and from the ongoing work of the *[Six Degrees of Francis Bacon](www.sixdegreesoffrancisbacon.com)* project, which is reconstructing the social networks of early modern Britain (1500-1700).

 # Data Prep and NetworkX Installation